Home

 (1856-1922)

 When Hester was 10, in the winter of 1866, her mother died in childbirth.
-It's not known who may have raised Hester to adulthood.
-She is believed to have resided in and around Dawson, Fayette County.
+Her father never remarried, but raised Hester and her brothers to adulthood in and around Dawson, Fayette County.

-On Sunday, July 25, 1880, Hester married widower John H. Strauch ( ? -1894).
+On Sunday, July 25, 1880, at the age of 24, Hester married 37-year-old widower John H. Strauch (1843-1894), the son of John Straugh, who was an immigrant from France.
 Rev. Thomas Storer performed the ceremony at the Dawson Methodist Episcopal Church.
 Joseph Cochran and Henry J. Molleston were witnesses.
 At the time of marriage, John was working as a coal miner.
+He was 13 years older than his bride.

-John's 1st wife Catherine (Martin) Strauch had died in 1873, and he brought three children to the 2nd marriage: Charles Strauch, Annie Martin and Cora Sheppard.
+John's first wife Catherine (Martin) Strauch died in 1873, and he brought three children to the second marriage: Charles Griffin Strauch, Anna May Martin and Cora Viola Sheppard.

-Hester and John had these children of their own -- William H. 'Petey' Strauch, Walter S. Strauch, Norman M. Strauch, Dora McKnight-Gilmore and John A. Logan Strauch.
-Their son Thomas Strauch is believed to have been born prior to marriage, in 1879.
+Hester and John had these six children of their own -- Thomas Strauch, William H. "Petey" Strauch, Walter Scott Strauch, Norman M. Strauch, Dora McKnight Gilmore and John A. Logan Strauch.
+Thomas is believed to have been born prior to marriage, in 1879.
 As the children were born, their names and dates of birth were inscribed in the family Bible.

 I think the Start of my disease origenated frome exposure to wheathe something that I had not been accustomed to when our Regiment first entered into active service which was ... at the time of Anteitam and South Mountain battels in 1862.
 We were out on march and in camp during duty and did not have either Blanket or Shelter tent for six weeks.
 Some months after that I began to have pains in my legs and Back which at times was so [severe] that [I] was excused from duty.
 In the sumer of 1864 while in front of Petersburgh, Va., I took a severe chill that lasted a bout 3 hours after which the Burning fever set in and lasted a botu the same time.
 The come one some times every day, some times not for 2 or 3 days, not thinking worth while to go to the Hospital I remained in the company tending sick call at the Reg Surgeon office when I thought that it was necessary and when I was not feeling bad I done my share of camp duty.